mattmakai/fullstackpython.com/source/content/pages/03-deployment/0313-source-control.markdown

 ## Source Control Resources
+* [Pro Git](http://git-scm.com/book) is a free open source book that walks through all aspects of using the version control system.

 * [Staging Servers, Source Control & Deploy Workflows, And Other Stuff Nobody Teaches You](http://www.kalzumeus.com/2010/12/12/staging-servers-source-control-deploy-workflows-and-other-stuff-nobody-teaches-you/) is a comprehensive overview by Patrick McKenzie of why you need source control.